Diamond Jenness: Family and childhood

 Diamond Jenness was the second youngest son in a middle-class family of ten children.
-His father's profession was that of a watchmaker/jeweler, though he also installed several clocks in municipal building towers in New Zealand.
+His father's profession was that of a watchmaker / jeweller, though he also installed several clocks in municipal building towers in New Zealand.
 The family was encouraged to read, learn music, and engage in sports.
-Richling, in his biography “In Twilight and in Dawn,” writes that the young Jenness “was a proficient outdoorsman and an accomplished sharpshooter,” skills that helped prepare him for his experience in the arctic years later.
+Barnett Richling, in his biography In Twilight and in Dawn writes that the young Jenness "was a proficient outdoorsman and an accomplished sharpshooter," skills that helped prepare him for his experience in the Arctic years later.

 Education

 At an early age, Jenness showed proficiency for learning.
 He earned his first scholarship at the age of twelve by entering a composition competition for children under fourteen.
 In those days, in New Zealand, secondary education was only available to the wealthier families, so this scholarship enabled Jenness to complete high school and three years of college.
 He finished his final year of secondary education with six prizes: mathematics, science, Latin, French and English, and was named top student.
 He attended Lower Hutt School, then Wellington College.
 He and sister May were the only two siblings to proceed on to college.

-Jenness graduated from the University of New Zealand (from the constituent college then called Victoria University College) (B.A.
-1907; M.A.
-1908), receiving first class honors for both degrees.
-Then, when 22 years old, he received a scholarship that allowed him to pursue further education at Balliol College, University of Oxford (Diploma in Anthropology, 1910; M.A.
-1916).
+Jenness graduated from the University of New Zealand (from the constituent college then called Victoria University College) (BA, 1907; MA, 1908), receiving first class honours for both degrees.
+Then, when 22 years old, he received a scholarship that allowed him to pursue further education at Balliol College, a constituent college of the University of Oxford (Diploma in Anthropology, 1910; MA, 1916).

 Career (1911–1948)

-Field work – Northern D’Entrecasteaux
+Field work – Northern D'Entrecasteaux

 From 1911 to 1912, as an Oxford Scholar, he studied a little-known group of people on the D'Entrecasteaux Islands in eastern Papua New Guinea.
 Jenness comments:

-"They peered at me from out-of-the-way corners, or through the doors of their huts, always at a safe distance.
-Recalling a children's [game] I had learned in one of the coast villages, I stooped down, tapped the ground with my fingers and chanted the refrain.
-The children drew nearer and nearer, and one or two with broad smiles began to imitate me.
-Then with a piece of string, I made some of their own cat's cradle figures and held them out for their inspection.
-This turned the scale.
-Five minutes later a laughing crowd surrounded me…The natives could hardly believe that I was a white man, and kept asking my [guides] who I was, how I came to speak their language and where I had learned their game.”